In a surprise move, my wife Julia has just joined Twitter. Welcome, @Julia_V1!

 In a nutshell (and what Al really means to say is): you can write a 140 character long message which can be read by anyone.
 I guess you already knew that.
 You can implement links to other places on the web which Twitter automatically shortens for you (so there’s more room for “inane shit” in your message).

-You cannot natively share anything other than text, however there are services like Twitpic, Twitvid and Yfrog which let you share pictures and videos too.
+You cannot natively share anything other than text, however there are services like Twitpic, Twitvid and Yfrog which let you share pictures and videos too or where you can buy Instagram likes to increase your reach.
 All they do is upload your media to a server and then embed a link to that upload into your tweets.

 To read what specific people have to say you can follow them.
 Likewise, they can follow you.
 You’re not obliged to follow them back and you never have to interact with your followers unless you choose to do that.
 By default all your tweets are public so everybody can see what you say – unlike on Facebook where you can only read somebody’s updates when they have accepted you as a friend.